Jstar15/WysiPDF/README.md

 ### Option A — Standalone (no build tools)

-Include the built script and access `WysiPDF` globally:
+Include the built script and access `WysiPDF` globally.
+See full working example in the repo ./docs/index.html
 ```html
 <script src="./wysipdf.bundle.js"></script>